tkonopka/makealive/docs/client.md

 }
 </code></pre>

-However, this may not always work.
+However, depending on how the website performs markdown-to-html conversion, this may not always work.
 In those situations, it may be necessary to write the input in an alternative format

 <pre><code>&lt;pre&gt;&lt;code class="makealive isprime"&gt;
 {